 A wanted fugitive from the United States was on Tuesday, July 28, arrested by a multi-agency team in Mombasa at 1 a.m after he landed from Yemen on board a chartered aircraft.

 According to the Director of Criminal Investigations (DCI), Mansur Mohamed Surur, who is a Kenyan citizen, is wanted for the illegal trade of illegal rhino horns and elephant ivory.

-"The holder of Passport number [WITHHELD] and Kenyan ID card no [WITHHELD] who had been flagged as wanted in the US for ivory related offences was arrested at the arrival terminals at the Moi International Airport," reads the report.A police vehicle at a scene of a crime
+"The holder of Passport number [WITHHELD] and Kenyan ID card no [WITHHELD] who had been flagged as wanted in the US for ivory related offences was arrested at the arrival terminals at the Moi International Airport," reads the report.An undated image of a police vehicle at a scene of a crime

 Further, the report indicated that Manur had been handed over to Interpol in Nairobi for questioning and further action.